VEGAN CURRY CHICKPEA SANDWICHES

-Today I share a mouth-watering recipe and an announcement (see the end of the post!)
-Remember when I said in this Buffalo Hummus post that I wasn't a big fan of chickpeas unless they are masked well with flavor?
-Well, today's recipe is a perfect example of that.
+Today I share a mouth-watering recipe.
+These curry-infused chickpea sandwiches are so yummy.
+Remember when I said in this Buffalo Hummus post that I wasn’t a big fan of chickpeas unless they are masked well with flavor?
+Well, today’s recipe is a perfect example of that.
 I am so excited about this sandwich.
-It is SO GOOD y'all.
+It is SO GOOD y’all.
 It has a nice spicy kick from the curry powder, wonderful texture from chickpeas, fabulous crunch from almonds, a little tart from fresh lemon juice and a salty briny flavor from get this, capers!
 Oh boy, this is deeeelish.

 There are about a billion recipes for chickpea salads and even curry salads on the internet, but I’ve found they all tend to be mayo-based or oil-based.
 I wanted mine to be whole foods, healthy and really delicious.
 I can see that I will be making this quite often.
 It’s a great source of plant-based protein.

 To make this super duper fast and easy Curry Chickpea Sandwich, you only need a handful of ingredients:

 - curry powder

 I put sliced almonds and fresh green onion in the chickpea filling, as well as on top.
 It gives a ton of flavor and an awesome crunch to the sandwich.
 It’s all about textures people.

 And to whoever doesn’t think vegans get protein or full on a plant-based diet…think again.
 I was absolutely STUFFED after eating that sandwich in that picture.
 Granted, I loaded it up, but considering it’s all healthy whole plant-based food, no oil or yucky stuff, I felt good about it.
 Chickpeas are loaded with protein and health benefits, which is heavily supported here.